Citizens (Spanish political party): 2015 and 2016 elections

-In 2013, the party started organising in the rest of Spain with a manifesto called "La conjura de Goya" ("Confederacy of Goya") that took place in the Congress Palace of Madrid.
-In the 2015 general elections, Cs entered parliament with 13.9% and 40 seats.
-As PP's Mariano Rajoy refused the mandate to form a government, Cs promised the second-largest party PSOE support in parliament in exchange for a number of political concessions.
-However, this pact would have needed the support of Podemos and finally did not gain a parliamentarian majority, paving the way for a repeat election.
-In the 2016 snap elections, Cs lost 0.8% of the popular vote and 8 seats due to Spain's electoral system.
-After these elections, Cs could strike a deal with the conservative PP in supporting its government in exchange for a number of political concessions.
-After a 10-month political deadlock, PP leader Mariano Rajoy was able to become Prime Minister thanks to Cs support and an abstention of PSOE.
+In the 2015 general elections, Cs entered parliament with 3,500,446 votes (the 13.93%) and 40 seats.
+As PP's Mariano Rajoy refused the mandate to form a government, Citizens promised the Spanish Socialist Workers' Party (PSOE) its support in parliament in exchange for a number of political concessions.
+However, this pact would have needed the support of Podemos, which Citizens could not abide by; this deadlock ultimately led to the 2016 snap election, where the party lost 0.8% of the popular vote and eight seats.
+After these elections, Citizens struck a deal with the conservative PP in supporting its government in exchange for a number of political concessions.
+After a 10-month political deadlock, PP leader Mariano Rajoy was able to win investiture as Prime Minister and retain power.